 - 1 tsp smoked Spanish paprika

-- 1 lb Yukon gold potatoes, peeled and quartered
+- 1 lb (450 g) Yukon Gold potatoes, peeled and quartered

-- 2 cups kale leaves, roughly chopped or more to taste
+- 2 cups (140 g) kale leaves, roughly chopped, or more to taste

-- 2 Tbsp flat-leaf (Italian) parsley, finely chopped for garnish
+- 2 Tbsp flat-leaf parsley, finely chopped, for garnish

 Preparation

-Bring water to a boil in a large saucepan.
-Add the previously desalted salt cod fish and reduce it to a simmer.
+Cook the cod.
+Bring a large saucepan of water to a boil.
+Add the desalted cod and reduce the heat to a simmer.
 Cook for about 10 minutes.
-Remove fish with a slotted spoon, place it on a plate.
-Save the cooking water.
+Remove the fish with a slotted spoon and place on a plate.
+Reserve the cooking water.

-Bring the cooking water to a boil again and add the potatoes.
-Cook for about 10 minutes over medium heat.
-Remove potatoes from water and set aside.
-Save the cooking water.
+Cook the potatoes.
+Return the cooking water to a boil.
+Add the potatoes and cook over medium heat for about 10 minutes.
+Remove the potatoes and set aside.
+Reserve the cooking water again.